gomezcatalina/BRS_SB/README.md

-# Supplementary material 2
+# Supplementary material B

-This interactive supplementary material (S2) allows the reader to download and display the references and data cases included in the systematic review on the behavioural responses of wild marine mammals to noise
+This interactive supplementary material (SB) allows the reader to download and display the references and data cases included in the systematic review on the behavioural responses of wild marine mammals to noise

 Gomez et al. 2016: http://www.nrcresearchpress.com/journal/cjz DOI: 10.1139/cjz-2016-0098